-One possible factor behind recurrent urinary tract infection may be the ability of bacteria to attach to cells lining the urinary tract.
+One possible factor behind ongoing (recurring)* urinary tract infection may be the ability of bacteria to attach to cells lining the urinary tract.
 The symptoms sometimes can be caused by chemical irritation such as bath additives or soaps.
 They may disappear, if toiletries are changed.

 Usually, the latest infection stems from a strain or type of bacteria that is different from the infection before it, indicating a separate infection.
 Even when several urinary tract infections in a row are due to E. coli, slight differences in the bacteria indicate distinct infections.

-Also, you may have recurrent symptoms suggestive of urinary tract infection – but without infection being present.
+Also, you may have persistent (repeated) symptoms suggestive of urinary tract infection – but without infection being present.
 This condition is not serious but can be troublesome.